smiah069/helloWorld/emacs-help.md

 The above commands will install emacs27 in the directory /usr/local/Cellar/emacs-plus@27/HEAD-229995b/ directory, and then place the *Emacs.app* in the *Applications/* folder

-- Latex,html, git, osx,  packages can be  installed as layers under *dotspacemacs-configuration-layers* (see the .spacemacs file, for example).
+- Latex,html, git, osx,  packages can be  installed as layers under *dotspacemacs-configuration-layers* (see the .spacemacs file, for example**.

+ Now can you run *Emacs.app* or (run the command *emacs* from the terminal) to open Emacs editor with spacemacs configuration.
+You should see Spacemacs logo in your Emacs editor when you luch Emacs for the first time.
+You may choose Emacs editor (I chose for myself as I've experience with Emacs) or Vim editor style and the rest you choose the recommended options provided by Spacemacs.

+Spacemacs will install many packages by itself.
+In case, you see some errors, just close the *Emacs* window and restarting it will resolve the errors most likely.

 For PDF tools, you will need to install pdf-tools using brew from the terminal (see the pdf-tools section below).